cyberark/cloudfoundry-conjur-buildpack/README.md

 The buildpack carries out the following:

 + Examines your app to determine the secrets to fetch using a [`secrets.yml`](https://cyberark.github.io/summon/#secrets.yml) file in the app root folder.
-+ Utilizes credentials stored in [`VCAP_SERVICES`](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) to communicate with the bound `cyberark-conjur` service.
++ Utilizes credentials stored in your app's [`VCAP_SERVICES`](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES) environment variable to communicate with the bound `cyberark-conjur` service.
 + The buildpack will authenticate using the aforementioned credentials, fetch the relevant secrets and inject them into the session environment variables at the start of the app.
 This means the secrets are only available to the app process.

 Internally, the Conjur Buildpack uses [Summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications based on the app's `secrets.yml` file.